CiscoTestAutomation/genie/docs/blitz/design/save/filters.rst

 .. code-block:: YAML

-    # Description: Saving the entire output of an execute action into a variable
+    # Description: Saving the entire output of a parse action into a variable
     # The type of output is dictionary/JSON data.

     - parse: